-This system is only available to users at the VA that have access to CPRS.
-Only staff with a need to know have access to PII within CPRS.
-Users have access to the PII that is transiently stored in eScreening/VistA via the VA Privacy Notice.
+Users have access to the PII that is transiently stored in eScreening/VistA as a right of access outlined in the VHA Notice of Privacy Practices (NoPP).
 Access to PII is determined by the currently assigned VistA access level, contexts and roles.
 The application manager is responsible for assigning users to the appropriate user roles to limit access for different parts of the application and assuring PII safeguards as documented in the user manual, technical manual, and system design document.